A Hindu perspective on organ donation

 Coordinator Hindu International Medical Mission, Former President Hindu Council UK

 Making a donation is your choice.
 But it can be seen differently even in the same religious groups.
 If you have any doubt, you should approach your religious adviser.

 Make sure you talk to your family and friends about your decision so they know your wishes.

-Additional information is available to download in the languages listed below.
+Additional information about organ donation and Hindu beliefs is available to download in the languages listed below.